From in-house innovation project to practical customer solutions for autonomous mobile robots – that’s what you call a win-win situation!

 We defined a standard rack that can be customised quickly and easily – for example in terms of the profiles or the number of roller conveyors.

-Although the template for the base frame is designed for the MiR 250, the flexibility of the item Building Kit System and the item Engineeringtool means it is easy to adapt it for other models.
-Since the length of the profiles can be selected freely in the item Engineeringtool, it only takes a few seconds to adapt the online design to another MiR model.
+Although the base frame is designed for the MiR 250, the flexibility of the item Building Kit System means it is easy to adapt it for other models.
 Specific requirements in terms of the weight of the load can be factored in by selecting the appropriate profiles.
 For example, lightweight profiles are suitable for transporting cardboard boxes or small load carriers (SLCs).
 When it comes to mesh crates full of heavy parts, on the other hand, particularly strong profiles are required.
 Similar principles apply to the racks on the base frames.
 “We defined a standard rack that can be equipped in a customised way.
 After all, every company has its own applications and requirements.
 This standard rack can be modified as required – for example in terms of the profiles or the number of roller conveyors,” says Thiel.
 The first potential customers have already looked at the AMR solutions in action in Solingen and are interested in using them in their own companies.
 You can order the base frame straight from item.
-Alternatively, you can simply design your own structure in the item Engineeringtool.
+Structures are easily designed in the item Engineeringtool.
 You can find our own solution as an example here.

 Employees’ openness to new directions as a key to success